List of Squid Game characters: Captain Park

 Captain Park, portrayed by Oh Dal-su, is a fishing boat captain who saved Hwang Jun-ho after he narrowly escaped from the Front Man in season 1.
 Park spends the year and a half after Jun-ho wakes from his coma helping him find the location of the games, free of cost, by taking him to islands near where Park picked him up.
 In the first episode of season two, when Jun-ho declares the search hopeless, Park offers to hire him as a squid fisherman.
 When Jun-ho resumes the search upon teaming up with Gi-hun's mercenaries and the loan shark Choi Woo-seok, Park lets them use his ship.
 In the season finale, the team's drone pilot discovers him sabotaging the drone, prompting Park, actually working for the Front Man, to stab him and throw him overboard.
 He is nearly discovered by Woo-seok, but persuades him that the sounds he heard were falling boxes.

 In season 3, Choi Woo-Seok becomes suspicious of Park and returns ashore to investigate under the pretense of a family emergency.
 Park, desperate to keep his cover, attempts to dissuade the crew from searching for the island in its true location, then resorts to killing most of the crew aside from Jun-ho and another sailor when his secret role as a Pink Guard is uncovered by Woo-Seok.
 Jun-ho evades the attack and shoots Captain Park with a harpoon gun, but when pressed on the island's true location, Park remarks "it's been fun" before succumbing to his wounds, seemingly dying with the secret before Jun-ho rescues Gyeong-seok, also known as Player 246.

 Park Mal-soon

 Park Mal-soon, Hwang Jun-ho's mother and Hwang In-ho's stepmother, was portrayed by Lee Joo-sil.
 Lee died at the age of 80 in February 2025, before the release of the third season.

-A warm-hearted and caring mother, Mal-soon was concerned for the well-being of both her son and stepson, and felt sad and guilty for not being able to help In-ho to save his pregnant wife, who died of liver failure before she could find a suitable donor.
+A caring mother, Mal-soon was concerned for the well-being of both her son and stepson, and felt sad and guilty for not being able to help In-ho to save his pregnant wife, who died of liver failure before she could find a suitable donor.